 Note: Under certain conditions, especially with highly saturated blue light sources, the levels module may produce black pixel artifacts.
-See the "gamut clipping" option of the input color profile module for information about how to mitigate this issue black (automatic mode only)
+See the "gamut clipping" option of the input color profile module for information about how to mitigate this issue.

 The mode of operation (automatic or manual).